auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

 **Some issues I encountered:**

 -   I spent too long trying to make sure I only selected a few of the countries with lowest expectancy, and realised instead of using `head()` to view them and then manually select them like I've been doing before, I can just pipe `head()` after the `levels()` argument to only retain the first 6 levels that I want to visualize.

+-   I could not for the life of me get anything to do with `arrange()` to make any noticeable different on the graphs.
+I'm not sure if this is supposed to be the case, but if it isn't, that's really frustrating.
+Would like to go over this in class maybe, as I know other people struggled as well.

 -   I had issues figuring out how to enter my pathway to save my csv files....using the `file=""` I realised it saves automatically to the folder that this markdown file is in (so my homework 5 folder), but what if I wanted to save it somewhere else?
 I kept getting error messages, so need to look into that later.